 Leopards exist but are rarely seen.
 They keep a low profile around tigers.
 Wild dogs (dholes) are also present and you may encounter a pack if you are very lucky.
 You are more likely to spot jackals.

 There are also jungle cats and sloth bears.
-Both need luck to find.
+Both need some luck to find them.
 The former because they are so small, the latter, because they are nocturnal.

 Where to Stay near Bandhavgarh National Park?

 I’ve always stayed in the cheapest place called Kumkum guest house.
 It’s basic but friendly and they can arrange safaris for you.
 I’m pleased to see it still exists.
 A quick search on Tripadvisor found other guesthouses for about £15 a night.

 Getting to Bandhavgarh National Park

 By far the best and most convenient way is to fly to Jabalpur for about $50 and catch one of the many trains to Katni which is only 1.15hr up the line and then catch the bus to Umaria.

 There is a direct train from Delhi to Umaria called the Jammu Tawi Durg Superfast Express, leaving Delhi Safdarjung Railway Station at 15.35 and arriving in Umaria Station at 06.43.

 Be aware that these trains do not originate in Delhi so will run late.

 I’ve always visited Bandhavgarh NP via Varanasi or Khajuraho.